+All schools will adopt and follow the TKAT Online Safety policy.
 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.
-Our approach to this is outlined in our online safety policy and our mobile phone policy.

-To address this, our school:
+To address this, our school aims to:

-- Has robust processes in place to ensure the online safety of pupils, staff, volunteers and governors - Protects and educates the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Sets clear guidelines for the use of mobile phones for the whole school community - Establishes clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate - Has robust measures in place to ensure mobile technology is used safely and securely, in particular mobile phones.
-For further information, refer to our Online Safety policy. - Has filtering and monitoring systems on school devices and the school network.
+- Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors - > Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - > Set clear guidelines for the use of mobile phones for the whole school community - > Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate